ggcarrots/django-carrots/source/django_in_action.rst

    LANGUAGE_CODE = 'pl'

-Dla uproszczenia wyłączymy też zaawansowaną obsługe stref czasowych w bazie danych - nie bedzie ona potrzebna w naszym projekcie::
+Dla uproszczenia wyłączymy też zaawansowaną obsługę stref czasowych w bazie danych - nie bedzie ona potrzebna w naszym projekcie::

    # If you set this to False, Django will not use timezone-aware datetimes.